World Cup fans gather on South Street for finals viewing party

-PHILADELPHIA (WPVI) --For a few hours Sunday, South Street will become Philadelphia's World Cup headquarters.
+PHILADELPHIA (WPVI) --For a few hours Sunday, South Street became Philadelphia's World Cup headquarters.

-Fans of the two teams in the finals will gather on the 700 block of South Street where the popular German Bierhall has closed down the block for a huge viewing party.
+Fans of both France and Croatia gathered on the 700 block of South Street where the popular German Bierhall closed down the block for a huge viewing party.

 The event kicked off at 10 a.m.
 Sunday for the final match at 11 a.m.

-The event is free to attend, with pay-as-you-go food and drink.
+The event's free to attend, with pay-as-you-go food and drink.

 Visitors are welcome to stick around after the match to enjoy the beer garden, food and more fun.

-This is the first time Croatia has found themselves in the World Cup Finals, and they will take the field for a final matchup against France.
+This is the first time Croatia has found themselves in the World Cup Finals.

 ------